dchwebb/Kishoof/Kishoof_Manual.md

 - Channel B reverse wavetable playback state
 - UI wavetable display settings

 Changes are batched and are only written after 60 seconds since the last change has elapsed.
-Changes are stored sequentially over the internal Non-volatile memory to avoid excessive wear.
+Changes are stored sequentially over the internal non-volatile memory to avoid excessive wear.

 So that configuration changes do not interfere with audio output there are a maximum number of changes that can be written in a single session, after which a restart is needed to free up additional memory.
 Total storage for config data is 24 kBytes and each configuration block is around 48 bytes so up to 512 configuration blocks can be saved per session.